Does Your Lawn Need “Winterizer Weed & Feed?” or Not?

 The extra growth is no joke.
 Here are real-world examples:

-• Same for Bermuda or Zoysia.
+- Same for Bermuda or Zoysia.
 I normally mow my Zeon Zoysia lawn every 7 days, but last summer I fertilized with extra nitrogen and I had to mow more frequently (every 5 days) to prevent scalping.
-I got the extra growth from the runners I was encouraging to fill in a bald spot, so that was a win.
+I did get extra growth from the runners I was encouraging to fill in a bald spot, so that was a win.
 The downside was that I mowed twice a week for all of humid July because I also got a lot of extra top growth.

 3 Tips for Preparing Warm Season Lawns for Winter

-Instead of opting for winterizer fertilizers for warm season lawns, follow these 3 tips to prepare your Bermuda, Centipede, or Zoysia lawn for winter.
+Instead of opting for winterizer fertilizers for warm season lawns, follow these three tips to prepare your Bermuda, Centipede, or Zoysia lawn for winter.

-• Apply Fungicide: Apply systemic fungicide in October or November, especially if your lawn has seen outbreaks of fungal diseases in the past, like any of the issues with "patch" in their names (example: large patch, brown patch).
+- Apply Fungicide: Apply systemic fungicide in October or November, especially if your lawn has previously had outbreaks of fungal diseases, like any of the issues with "patch" in their names (example: large patch, brown patch).

 Our goal is to empower you with the facts you need to make informed decisions and take control of your own lawn care.